NickLiffen/ghas-enablement/README.md

 11. If you are enabling Code Scanning (CodeQL), check the `codeql-analysis.yml` file.
 This is a sample file; please configure this file to suit your repositories needs.

-12. Run `yarn add` or `npm install`, which will install the necessary dependencies.
+12. Run `yarn install` or `npm install`, which will install the necessary dependencies.

 13. Run `yarn run build` or `npm run build`, which will create the JavaScript bundle from TypeScript.